dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ## Service and Session Continuity Modes

 The 5G System supports different session and service continuity (SSC) modes.

-SSC mode 1: the network preserves the connectivity service provided to the UE.
+_SSC mode 1_: the network preserves the connectivity service provided to the UE.

-SSC mode 2: the network may release the connectivity service delivered to the UE and release the corresponding PDU Session.
+_SSC mode 2_: the network may release the connectivity service delivered to the UE and release the corresponding PDU Session.

-SSC mode 3: changes to the user plane can be visible to the UE, while the network ensures that the UE suffers no loss of connectivity.
+_SSC mode 3_: changes to the user plane can be visible to the UE, while the network ensures that the UE suffers no loss of connectivity.
 A connection through new PDU Session Anchor point is established before the previous connection is terminated in order to allow for better service continuity.